Putin, Xi Hail great Power Ties At Talks Defying West - UrduPoint

 "We highly appreciate the balanced position of our Chinese friends in connection with the Ukrainian crisis," Putin told Xi, while reiterating Moscow's backing for China on Taiwan.

 "We adhere to the principle of one China.
-We condemn the provocation of the US and their satellites in the Taiwan Strait," Putin said.
+We condemn the provocation of the US and their satellites in the Taiwan Strait," Putin said, after a US Senate committee on Wednesday took the first step towards Washington directly providing billions of Dollars in military aid to Taiwan.